Cold Pizza

 Looped smiles.

-A walk to the tram stop with music in his ears
+A walk to the tram stop

-and a feeling of joy in his chest.
+and joy in his chest.

 Cold pizza.